IDinsight/danswer/CONTRIBUTING.md

 ### Release Process
-Danswer follows the semver versioning standard.
+HubGPTfollows the semver versioning standard.
 A set of Docker containers will be pushed automatically to DockerHub with every tag.
 You can see the containers [here](https://hub.docker.com/search?q=danswer%2F).